-Competency 9: Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities Social workers understand the complexities involved in evaluating social work practice among diverse individuals, families, groups, organizations, and communities (knowledge/SB23).
-Social workers recognize that due to the culture specific needs of diverse client groups, and the marginalization that they often face, it is important to evaluate just how effective social work practice is among diverse individuals, families, groups, organizations and communities (values/SB23).
-Social workers understand the multiple knowledge sources that contribute to the design of research and use critical thinking to help apply this understanding to evaluative studies of social work interventions (cognitive and affective processes/SB23).
-Social workers recognize the importance not only of evaluating practice among diverse groups, but also in using research findings to help improve practice interventions with diverse client systems (skills/SB24).
-Social workers:
+Competency S9: Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities

+Social Workers understand the complexities involved in the evaluation of social work practice with marginalized, vulnerable, and oppressed client systems (knowledge/SB20).
+Social Workers recognize that due to the intersectionality of social, political, and cultural identities among diverse client systems, and the marginalization they often face, it is important to evaluate evidence-based practice using an anti-racist and social justice lens to ensure anti-oppressive practice. (values/SB20).
+Social workers understand the multiple knowledge sources that contribute to the design of research and evaluation tools and use critical thinking skills to help apply this understanding to evaluate studies of social work interventions (cognitive and affective processes/SB20).
+Social workers use research methods that reflect anti-racist and anti-oppressive practices when evaluating work with marginalized populations (skills/SB21).
+Social Workers:

-- C9, SP23: Using critical thinking, apply research methodologies and human behavior in the social environment to evaluate practice interventions with diverse client systems - C9, SP24: Apply research findings to improve practice effectiveness with diverse client systems
+- S9, B20 Using critical thinking and a social justice lens, apply anti-racist and anti-oppressive research methodologies and theories of human behavior in the social environment to evaluate practice interventions with marginalized client systems. - S9, B21 Generate or apply research findings to improve the effectiveness of anti-racist and antioppressive practices with marginalized client systems